 Skip to content

-In this article, we will explore five scenarios where mortgage insurance is not required in California, even when a person uses a home loan to finance the purchase.
+In this article, we will explore some of the scenarios where mortgage insurance is not required in California.

 What Is Mortgage Insurance, Exactly?

-There are two main types of mortgage insurance that are commonly used in the state of California, depending on the type of loan being used:
+Key point: There are two main types of mortgage insurance that are commonly used in the state of California, depending on the type of loan being used: private and FHA.

 Let’s take a closer look at these two variations.
-After that, we’ll explore five scenarios when mortgage insurance is not required in California.
+After that, we’ll explore some of the scenarios when mortgage insurance is not required in California.

-By the way: A conventional loan is one that’s not backed by the government.
-The “conventional” label distinguishes them from government-backed mortgage programs like FHA and VA.
+Definition: A conventional loan is one that’s not backed by the government.
+The “conventional” label distinguishes these regular home loans from government-backed mortgage programs like FHA and VA.

 PMI is provided by private insurance companies and paid for by the borrower as part of their monthly mortgage payment.
 PMI premiums can vary depending on factors like the loan amount, credit score, and down payment size.